-Oral Appliances: Smaller, Less Noisy, and More Convenient Than CPAP
+Oral Appliances: Smaller, Quiet, and More Convenient Than CPAP

 CPAP isn’t for everybody.
 In fact, many patients complain that it restricts their lifestyle.
 According to Harvard Medical School, “half or more of people who try CPAP don’t stick with the treatment.”